 If you are age 65 or over and enrolled in Medicare Parts A and B, you can apply for a Medicare Supplement plan policy.
+In some states, policies are available to disabled individuals under the age of 65.
 Coverage is guaranteed if you enroll in the first six months of Medicare Part B eligibility, and is guaranteed to renew each year.

 How do I enroll?